Need a new server computer? Not sure how to go about moving all of your important Genie data over? No sweat, we've got you covered.

 - TCP and UDP exceptions should be made for your server port and the two adjacent ports; by default these will be 19812, 19813 and 19814.*

 - Any electronic correspondence or pathology providers you use must be made aware of the change in server.*

 - Any shares you have made available must be recreated on the new server.*

 - If the new server’s IP address is different, you must notify any user using the database replication system so they are able to update their replication wizard settings accordingly.
 For more information, please see the Database Replication chapter of the Genie Manual.

-- If the practice uses Database Replication, you will need to ensure the SQL Server is set to launch at startup.
+- If the practice uses Database Replication or any other software that uses the SQL Server (such as PenCS), you will need to ensure the SQL Server is set to launch at startup.
 This setting is located in the Genie Server application under Edit > Database Settings > Structure Settings > SQL Server tab.
 This setting will also need to be ticked under Edit > Database Settings > User Settings for Data File option.

 - If you are using GenieWeb you will also need to move across your GenieWeb certificates to your new server.
 These will not automatically come across in the migration.
 Your GenieWeb certificates can be found at:

 Win: \Genie\Server\Server Database